 Knoxville Truck Accident Attorneys

 The truck accident team at Hotz & Associates, P.C. has the experience and resources to take on even the biggest trucking companies, and we’ll fight tirelessly to get you the compensation you deserve.
-To schedule your free no obligation consultation, email, chat, or call 865-582-0042 today.
+Contact us online or call (865) 582-0042 today to schedule your free no-obligation consultation.

 Steps to take after being hurt in a truck crash

-The immediate aftermath of a truck accident can be overwhelming, but those moments are critical for your health and safety, and if you ultimately decide to pursue a personal injury claim.
-If you’re involved in a truck accident, the following steps can help you protect yourself and your rights.
+The immediate aftermath of a truck accident can be overwhelming.
+Still, those moments are critical for your health and safety if you ultimately decide to pursue a personal injury claim.
+The following steps can help protect yourself and your rights if you’re involved in a truck accident.

 Make sure you meet the deadline to file a claim

 It’s important to remember that there’s a deadline for filing a claim called the statute of limitations.
-In Tennessee, you have one year from the date of the accident to file your claim.
+You have one year from the accident date in Tennessee to file your claim.
 If you fail to file your claim by this deadline, you may not be able to receive compensation.

 Consulting with a personal injury lawyer in Knoxville as soon as possible is the best way to ensure you don’t lose your chance to recover compensation for your losses.
-It will also allow them plenty of time to file the necessary paperwork, gather evidence, and build a strong, successful case.
+It will also allow them ample time to file the necessary paperwork, gather evidence, and build a successful case.

-Truck accident damages are usually classified into two categories: economic and non-economic damages.
+Truck accident compensation is usually classified into economic and non-economic damages.
 The types of damages you can claim will depend on the specific details of your case, including the severity of your injuries and the amount of negligence displayed by the responsible parties.

 Economic damages